ibexa/documentation-developer/docs/customer_management/cp_configuration.md

 # Customer Portal configuration

-You can overwrite the default configuration of the Customer Portal to fit its capabilities to your unique needs.
+You can overwrite the default configuration of the Customer Portal to fit its capabilities to the unique needs of your business.

 ## `corporate` SiteAccess